How Many Bank Accounts Does a Family Really Need?

 Teaching Children Financial Management

-- Age 10-14: Open a custodial savings account.
-Show them how interest compounds.
+- Age 10-14: Open a custodial savings account and show them, concretely, how interest compounds over time.

-- Age 14-18: Open a teen checking account with a debit card.
-Set spending limits and review
+- Age 14-18: Open a teen checking account with a debit card, set spending limits, and review transactions together monthly.

-transactions together monthly. - Age 18+: Help them set up their own multi-account structure with a budgeting app.
+- Age 18+: Help them design their own multi-account structure using a budgeting app, mirroring the household system they grew up watching.

 Frequently Asked Questions